PhutureCorp/container-ssh-agent/README.md

 ## Credits, Copyright and License

-This action was written by webfactory GmbH, Bonn, Germany.
-We're a software development agency with a focus on PHP (mostly [Symfony](http://github.com/symfony/symfony)).
-If you're a developer looking for new challenges, we'd like to hear from you!
+This action was adapted from an action that was written by webfactory GmbH, Bonn, Germany.
+They are a software development agency with a focus on PHP (mostly [Symfony](http://github.com/symfony/symfony)).
+They are apparently looking for developers looking for new challenges, and they would like to hear from you!

 - <https://www.webfactory.de>
 - <https://twitter.com/webfactory>

+Copyright 2020 PhutureCorp Inc.
 Copyright 2019 – 2020 webfactory GmbH, Bonn.
 Code released under [the MIT license](LICENSE).